IyenshiAUT/Take-Home-Assginment-1-Computer-Vision-and-Image-Processing/readme.md

 # EC7212 – Computer Vision and Image Processing
 # Take Home Assignment 1

-This code consists of the source codes and outputs of the Take Home Assignment 01 of EC7212 – Computer Vision and Image Processing.
+This repository consists of the source codes and outputs of the Take Home Assignment 01 of EC7212 – Computer Vision and Image Processing.

 ---